2026 Madison By Bike updates

 Madison By Bike

 Madison By Bike welcomes you to explore the capital city.
-Pedal across four Madison bike trails, each with their own vibe, and stop along the way to redeem exclusive discounts and earn prizes.
+Pedal across multiple Madison trails, each with their own vibe, and stop along the way to redeem exclusive discounts and earn prizes.
+Sign up now.

 No bike?
 No problem.
 Madison By Bike users receive an EXCLUSIVE discount for 1/2 off Madison BCycle single ride passes.
 Sign up now for FREE.